 When the situation is critical – sure, keep that damn thing.
 Frame it and use it as wall decor.
 Whatever.

 But if a simple sentiment is the only thing holding up this space, consider ways how you can keep this sentiment with you, in a simpler and less-cluttered space.

 In New Girl, they had a great episode where Nick had a helmet from his father.
 He cherished it a lot but Jesse’s head got stuck in it and the choice was to either crush it or find a hard way around it to get it off.
 Long story short – the helmet got crushed and Jess gave Nick a framed element of the helmet as a memory.

-To be honest, shopping is a bit harder when I put so much thinking into it.
+To be honest, shopping is a bit harder when I put so much thought into it.
 First of all, I usually have to make more than one trip to the store to actually purchase the thing.
-Before that, I have to consider all pros and cons, remember all I already have in my closet and really evaluate the usefulness of the product.
+Before that, I have to consider all the pros and cons, remember all I already have in my closet and really evaluate the usefulness of the product.
 It’s a whole lotta work!
 But my wallet is happy, my closet is clean, I save tons of my time and I do feel like I’m living more intentionally.